milanXpetrovic/drosophila-social-network-analysis/README.md

 [![License](https://img.shields.io/badge/license-BSD--3%20Clause-green)](https://github.com/milanXpetrovic/my_module/blob/main/LICENSE.md)

-Purpose of this Python module is to create toolkit for analysing tracking data.
-Analysis is from the data collected by monitoring the participants in that system, i.e. individuals.
+The purpose of this Python module is to create a toolkit for analysing tracking data.
+The analysis is done using the data collected by monitoring the participants in given system, i.e. individuals.

 The project is open-source and aims to create research tools.
 If you are interested in development, feel free to contact us.

-Currently the module is being tested on data created by monitoring the rosophila melanogaster populations and social interaction networks are being created.
+Currently, the module is being tested on data obtained by monitoring Dosophila melanogaster populations and social interaction networks are being created from track data.

 ## Module components
-- Data loading, validity checking and preprocessing functions
+- Functions for loading, validating, and preprocessing data.
-- Path descriptors and ML features creating functions
+- Functions for creating trajectory descriptors and ML features.
-- Population analysis, distances between elements from trajectory
+- Population analysis, distances between elements from the trajectory
 - Complex network construction
 - Complex network analysis

-## List of sub-modules
+## List of submodules

-- Toolkit: Functions for data manipulation, organizing and reading the contents of a large number of folders and files within them or the files themselves.
+- Toolkit: functions for data manipulation, organising and reading the contents of a large number of folders and files in them or the files themselves.
-Another option is to check the validity of the data, or the missing records, then the possibility of cleaning or fixing them.
+Another option is to check the validity of the data or the missing records and the possibility to clean or correct them.

-- Ml: functionalities for data transformation (eg extracting statistical values, smoothing data, etc.) and creating forms that for process and transform data for implementation of machine learning.
+- ML: functions for data transformation (e.g. extracting statistical values, smoothing data, etc.) and creating forms for processing and transforming data for implementing machine learning.

-- Networks: Analysis of individuals within a biologically complex systems.
+- Networks: analysing individuals within a biologically complex system.
-Interpretation of data in the form of complex networks and the presentation of data through graphs will be enabled.
-And the second part of the sub-module contains functions for analysis and calculations over the created graphs.
+Interpreting data in terms of complex networks and representing data through graphs is enabled.
+And the second part of the submodule contains functions for analysis and calculations over the created graphs.

-In the last part of this module, there would be machine learning functions on graphs.
+The last part of this module provides functions for machine learning on graphs (currently being developed).

+## How to use it

+Just import 'my_module.py' from './src' and create your own data processing pipeline from its functions.

+## Data

+Currently it is possible to test the functionality of the module using tracking data from Drosophila melanogaster.

+Each folder is a population, the folder name is structured as `<treatment or baseline>_<date>_<time>'.
+Within each folder (population) are tracking files of individuals.
+They are in .csv format and contain the x and y position coordinates for each image for each individual frame from tracked video.